 After an auto accident, you or your loved one may need assistance even after you have been released from the hospital.
-Whether you need help with personal care or just someone to keep an eye out, these attendant care costs can be paid by your no-fault auto insurance, but only if they can be proven.
+Whether you need help with personal care or just someone to keep an eye out, these attendant care costs can usually be paid by your no-fault auto insurance, within the limits as determined by the current No-Fault legislation.

-Attendant care costs include all “reasonably necessary products, services and accommodations” for your “care, recovery, or rehabilitation.”
-They can be anything from passive supervision to hands-on help bathing and dressing.
+Attendant care costs include all “reasonably necessary products, services, and accommodations” for your “care, recovery, or rehabilitation.”
+They can be anything from passive supervision to hands-on help with bathing and dressing.
 The key is that they need to be connected to the treatment of your auto-accident-related injury.

 While relatives and friends can provide a certain level of attendant care, sometimes you need a professional.
 If your injuries make it impossible for you to recover at home, make sure you use a licensed and reputable adult foster home, rehabilitation facility or assisted living arrangement.

 The same is true for in-home health services.
 If someone is coming into your home (other than a friend or family member), ask what professional licenses they hold.
-It is easier for your attorney to collect attendant care costs based on the charges of a licensed care provider than someone who does the work on the side.
+It is easier for your attorney to collect attendant care costs based on the charges of a licensed care provider rather than a non-professional.

 Whether you receive professional services or have a family member come in to help, you and your caregiver can make your lawyer’s job a lot easier by keeping a daily log of services provided.
 A log entry might look something like this: